MasaSip/mc-deep/report/report.md

 Since an important goal of the project was to produced rhyming patterns, some kind of a metric for rhyming was needed.
 We decided to measure rhyming with the Levenshtein distance variant we also used for the embedding.

-In the training data, consecutive last words of a row had an average distance of 0.9876374414207171, while random word pairs in the had an average distance of 1.4579899821773632.
+In the training data, consecutive last words of a row had an average distance of 0.9876, while random word pairs in the had an average distance of 1.4579.
 This was expected, as we had observed that rhyming words tended to be close to one another.
 For automatically generated text, a lower average distance would suggest a better model.

 Neither of our models reached as low Levenshtein distances between as the training data.
-The values were 1.4811 for the custom embedding model and .
-The results were somewhat unexpected, as they are virtually equal to random sampling.
+The values were 1.4811 for the custom embedding model and  1.3595 for the random embedding.
+The results at the lowest validation loss (for both models around 7) were somewhat unexpected, as they are virtually equal to random sampling, the random embedding being even lower.

 As for the meaningfulness of the lyrics, both of the models produced equally nonsensical sentences.
 No overfitted meaningful sentences appeared either.
 However, the verses were mostly properly formatted in both models.

 ## Experiments

 We tried using fully connected classification (no word embedding, just class labels as inputs and outputs).
 For a subset of data, that produced overfitted results.
 For the full dataset, the model was too large to be run in reasonable time.

+## Conclusion

+The modified Levenshtein distance was a decent measure of rhyming.
+This could be seen both intuitively in the visualizations, as well as in the consecutive last words having a smaller average distance.

+These distances were retained in the word embedding as well.
+However, this did not help the model build rhyming patterns.
+This might have been due to eg. a small number of occurences per word, too few examples of any single rhyming pattern, or a number of other reasons.

 ## Code and Demos